-Students earning the BA in Dance Education program would be qualified to teach dance in any K-12 school setting (in Michigan and beyond) or in any private studio dance setting.
+Students earning the B.F.A. in Dance Education and Performance would be qualified to teach dance in any K-12 school setting (in Michigan and beyond) or in any private studio dance setting.
+B.F.A. graduates would also be qualified to pursue careers as professional dancers, choreographers, and producers of dance.
+They would also be qualified to pursue M.F.A. degrees and pursue opportunities that that level of education would enable (e.g., working in a higher education dance program).
 Many students will choose to both perform and teach, and there are numerous opportunities in the field that enable this.